×

 We asked foreigners in Munich what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Munich typically include a refrigerator, stove, oven, dishwasher, washing machine, and dryer.
-Additionally, some properties may include a microwave, toaster, and coffee maker," said one in Munich.
+Additionally, some properties may include a microwave, toaster, and coffee maker," wrote one expat who made the move to Munich.

 Additional Information about Searching for a Home in Munich: